HmbleCreator/Open-Source-Licence-Wizard/README.md

 ## Usage

-Usage Flow
+### Usage Flow

 1. Launch the application by running the Streamlit command mentioned in the installation steps.
-2. Read through the questions presented by the wizard.
+2. Follow the prompts in the interactive questionnaire.
 3. Check the boxes that apply to your project and preferences.
-4. Click the "Get Recommendations" button to see your personalized license recommendations.
+4. Click the "Get Recommendations" button to receive personalized license suggestions.
 5. Review the recommended licenses and their key features.
 6. Use this information to make an informed decision about which license to choose for your project.

 ## How It Works

-How It Works Diagram
+### How It Works Diagram

-The Open Source License Wizard uses a scoring system to match user preferences with license features.
-Here's a brief overview of the process:
+The Open Source License Wizard employs a sophisticated scoring system enhanced by NLP to match user preferences with license features.
+Here’s a brief overview of the process:

 1. **Data Loading**: The application loads license data and questions from JSON files.
 2. **User Input**: Users answer questions through an interactive interface.
+3. **NLP Processing**: The NLP engine analyzes the input to understand user intent and context.
-3. **Scoring**: Each license is scored based on how well it matches the user's preferences.
+4. **Scoring**: Each license is scored based on its alignment with user preferences.
-4. **Recommendation**: The top-scoring licenses are presented as recommendations.
+5. **Recommendation**: The top-scoring licenses are presented as recommendations.

 ## Contributing

-Contributing Guidelines
+### Contributing Guidelines

 We welcome contributions to the Open Source License Wizard!
 If you'd like to contribute, please follow these steps: